-For well over two years, a conversation has been emerging across the ACU campus among faculty, staff, administrators, and even students – a conversation that began with faculty exploring how learning in a context like CitySquare might extend, enrich, and deepen student learning and formation as participants in the mission of God in the world.
+Our story began in conversations.
+Over a number of years, the conversation emerged across the ACU campus among faculty, staff, administrators, and even students – a conversation that began with faculty exploring how learning in a context like CitySquare might extend, enrich, and deepen student learning and formation as participants in the mission of God in the world.

 As that conversation unfolded, faculty and administrators began discovering more and more connections between ACU and CitySquare that stretched back for years.
 Ten or so years ago, Dr. Bill Culp, in the School of Social Work began forging a partnership where student learning and formation were connected to CitySquare (then called Central Dallas Ministries).
 Students were taking semester long courses in bible, history, sociology and social work, English and political science while in Dallas – a legacy in the School of Social Work that stretches forward.
 Last fall, Dr. Wayne Paris, director of ACU’s graduate social work program, led a cohort of graduate students in a series of two-day field research experiences.

-Trips to Dallas provided opportunity to learn more about CitySquare and its mission, a systemic and interdisciplinary approach to poverty.
+Trips to Dallas provided opportunity to learn more about CitySquare and its mission.
+We learned about their systemic and interdisciplinary approach to poverty.
 Faculty from departments of chemistry, psychology, communication disorders, journalism, education, and foreign language, among others, traveled to Dallas and engaged in conversation about how a partnership with CitySquare would enrich our central mission.
 Staff from Student Life, Physical Resources, and Advancement made those trips and engaged in those conversations.
 Academic and Senior Administrators made those trips, as did members of ACU’s Board of Trustees.

 Over time, the conversation unfolded across the campus about curricular and co-curricular experiences for undergraduate and graduate students, about opportunities for research for faculty and students, internships and practicum.
 Students, faculty, staff, administrators and the leadership of CitySquare imagined together transformative experiences that would shape student leaders.